Training Files & Workouts

 Also outlined is the typical process of what you need to do with the file if you are unsure.

-The files provided are .ZWO files directly from Training Peaks, you can either download and then import these into your own Training Peaks account or if you don't have a Training Peaks account but use Zwift you can save the file on your PC in the required Zwift program folder and it will then be visible under your custom workouts folder in Zwift.
+The files provided are directly from Training Peaks in either .ZWO for power based or FIT for heart rate based , you can either download and then import these into your own Training Peaks account or if you don't have a Training Peaks account but use Zwift you can save the file on your PC in the required Zwift program folder and it will then be visible under your custom workouts folder in Zwift.
+Note, Zwift will not recognise FIT / heart rate based workouts.

 1. Import into Training Peaks - https://help.trainingpeaks.com/hc/en-us/articles/32432105650573-Import-Planned-Workouts-into-TrainingPeaks